SrihariniRajasekaran/fullstack/README.md

-This repository is to  learn  fullStack
+This repository is to  learn  fullStack develpment